LPEA-Digital-CloudAI/medical-imaging/pathology/transformation_pipeline/README.md

 ## Overview

-The transformation pipeline is designed to make it easy to convert proprietary digital pathology image  formats to DICOM and ingest the DICOM images into a [Google Cloud DICOM store](https://cloud.google.com/healthcare-api/docs/how-tos/dicom) at scale.
+The transformation pipeline is designed to make it easier to convert proprietary digital pathology image  formats to DICOM and ingest the DICOM images into a [Google Cloud DICOM store](https://cloud.google.com/healthcare-api/docs/how-tos/dicom) at scale.
 The tool enables you to:

 * Perform pixel equivalent transformation for preferred formats (SVS, TIFF, and DICOM)